-Pelsaert has an existing MEMP in respect of its Licence.
+IOFA has an existing MEMP associated with its Licence.
 That MEMP has been amended to apply to the activities proposed under the variation to the Licence.

-As such, I approve the MEMP provided by Pelsaert (Attachment 3), noting the licence condition requiring a full MEMP review to be undertaken in two years from the date of approval.
-The MEMP review may incorporate further environmental monitoring parameters regarding seaweed aquaculture in line with the progressive development of a Seaweed Aquaculture Policy.
+As such, I approve the MEMP provided by IOFA (Attachment 3), noting the licence condition requiring a full MEMP review to be undertaken in two years from the date of approval.
+The MEMP review may incorporate further environmental monitoring parameters regarding seaweed aquaculture in line with the progressive development of a seaweed aquaculture policy.